aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 However since we logged in from a container instead, we will need to manually log into the softcover website to be able to see our published book or article.

+Once you are logged in, you can see your published content.

 ## Conclusion

 In this article I showed you how you can use the softcover docker container to build, locally serve and publish your book or article to the softcover service.

-By using the softcover docker image, you dont have to deal with any installationa and upgrade issues with the softcover CLI tooling.
-Furthermore you don't have to pollute your work environment with additional tooling that you dont need to have permanently installed
+By using the softcover docker image, you don't have to deal with any installation and upgrade issues with the softcover CLI tooling.
+Furthermore you don't have to modify your development environment with additional tooling that you don't want to have permanently installed.

 ## Resources